 Some of the key limits to keep in mind:

-2 Years – to commence a lawsuit against an at-fault driver or your own insurance company if your benefits are denied.
+- 2 Years – from the day of the minor's 18th birthday, to commence a lawsuit against an at-fault driver or your own insurance company if your benefits are denied.

 You must provide the insurance company all the information it needs to determine your entitlement.
 You have 10 business days after it requests such information to provide it, or it can suspend or deny your benefits.